brandstrat-sas/omldeploytool/ansible/README.md

 ```

 On the OMniLeads 1.X CentOS-7 instance run the following commands to generate a postgres backup on the one hand
-and then upload to the Bucket Object Storage of the new OMniLeads version the recordings, telephony audios, Asterisk customizations (if any) _custom.conf & _override.conf.
+and then upload to the Bucket Object Storage of the new OMniLeads version the call recordings, telephony audios and the Postgres DB backup.
-(if any) Asterisk _custom.conf & _override_conf customizations and also the Postgres backup itself.

 ```
 export NOMBRE_BACKUP=some_file_name